ubc-mdscl/ubc-mdscl.github.io/capstone/proposal.md

 ### Should I submit my proposal to MDS Okanagan, MDS Vancouver or MDS Computational Linguistics?

 The MDS Computational Linguistics (MDS-CL) program specializes in topics focusing on analyzing language/text/speech-related data and building models that can extract insights from this data.
+Our students take general data science courses in the first half of the program and then specialize in linguistic analysis in the second half of the year.
 Particular areas of expertise include deep learning, sentiment analysis, and multi-lingual methods such as machine translation.
 You can read more about the program [here](https://masterdatascience.ubc.ca/programs/computational-linguistics) and can see the [MDS-CL capstone page](https://ubc-mdscl.github.io/capstone/about/) to learn more about the type of projects MDS-CL addresses in capstone.

 The MDS Vancouver (MDS-V) and MDS Okanagan programs covers a general overview of data science, including topics of data wrangling, visualization, dashboards, statistics and machine learning, amongst others.
 You can read more about the programs and can see their capstone information on their respective websites to learn more about the type of projects [MDS-V](https://ubc-mds.github.io/capstone/about/) and [MDS-O](https://ubco-mds.github.io/) addresses in capstone.